 - 2019 - Altus rebrands its two lead business units: Altus Industrial Aluminium & Altus Window Systems

-- 2020 - Altus Commissioned the VPL – Vertical Paint Line, situated in Te Rapa, Hamilton
+- 2020 - Altus Commissioned the VPL – Vertical Paint Line, situated at the Hamilton manufacturing plant.

-- 2020 - Altus rebrand corporate identity as: Altus Industrial Aluminium & Window Systems
+- 2020 - Altus rebrands the corporate identity as: Altus Industrial Aluminium & Window Systems